RedViolaPanda/fluffy-phil/src/views/posts/01-telemann-viola-concerto-1st-movement.md

 What did Telemann have in mind when he wrote the concerto?
 We will never know either.
 Telemann did not explicitly state how he meant the piece to be played.
 Musicians are to present their own interpretations.
 Here's Viola's version of the 1st movement, what is yours?

-## Explore more...
+## Explore more…

-View the [musical score for the Viola Concerto](<https://imslp.org/wiki/Viola_Concerto%2C_TWV_51:G9_(Telemann%2C_Georg_Philipp)>).
+View the [musical score for the Viola Concerto](https://imslp.org/wiki/Viola_Concerto%2C_TWV_51:G9_(Telemann%2C_Georg_Philipp)).
 If you want to be more hardcore, you can check out [the manuscript version of the score](https://ks.imslp.net/files/imglnks/usimg/7/70/IMSLP219753-PMLP30082-Mus-Ms-1033-47.pdf), and see if you have any interesting discoveries.

 ### Recorded performances